My Panasonic DMC-FZ1000 4K review

 The Mode Dials

-There are 2 Mode Dials on my Panasonic DMC-FZ 1000 4K camera.
+There are 2 Mode Dials on the Panasonic DMC-FZ 1000 4K camera.

 The Drive Mode Dial and the Recording Mode Dial.

-If you are new to Digital Photography, do not let all these technical terms confuse you and scare you.
+If you are new to Digital Photography, do not let all these technical terms confuse or scare you.
 I will break them down individually, into their separate components, and this will begin to make more sense to you.

-Once you have selected a Recording Mode, you can now turn your attention to the Drive Mode Dial.
+First, select a Recording Mode, and then turn your attention to the Drive Mode Dial.

 The Drive Mode Dial